AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-55566-mergecart-mutation-fails-with-an-internal-server-error-in-graphql-response.md

 1. Create a guest cart via [!DNL GraphQL].
 1. Add a bundle product with both options selected.
 1. Save the *cartID*.
-1. Create a customer and generate a *customer token*.
+1. Create a customer and generate a customer token.
 1. Create a *customer cart*
 1. Add the same *bundle product* with the same configuration to cart
 1. Try to merge the *Guest cart* to the *Customer cart*.